I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 In the book, ‘The Brain that Changes Itself” Norman Doidge says when we make a ‘modest’ change, (moving to a new house), we find that something as basic as our sense of space, must be slowly altered while the brain rewires itself. ...Yuk…

-For me, it happened when a dead tree started to fall and had to be taken down.
-It opened up a whole new world for me as well as for my back yard.
+For me, it wasn't so little - a big old dead tree had to be taken down.
+It opened up the whole back yard - now just an ugly open space.

 Even in Winter - see Months and Outdoor Arrangements